 This means a paint capable of withstanding 1,200F degrees and possible with a silicone resin as part of its base.

-The best color for the paint may be a simple flat-black to help augment the appearance of the flames.
+The best color for the paint for your brick fireplace may be a simple flat black to help augment the appearance of the flames.

 Many newer fireplaces are crafted from metal.
 Unlike brick, metal surfaces are more difficult for paint to properly stick.

-You will need a heat-resistant paint that can attach itself to a metal surface.
+You will need heat-resistant paint that can attach itself to a metal surface.

-One of the best is stove paint which is used inside of kitchen or wood-burning stoves.
+One of the best is stove paint which is used inside of a kitchen or wood-burning stoves.

 Unlike other recommended paints for metal surfaces that will get extremely hot, stove paint does not require any special gear or equipment to apply.